Ricky5panish/Ricky5panish.github.io/pe-runtime-crypter.md

 or implement an extended, more complex loader like [this](https://github.com/abhisek/Pe-Loader-Sample/blob/master/src/PeLdr.cpp) from abhisek.

 I decided to use a process hollowing technique which is a bit easier to implement.
-We create a new process in suspended mode into which we can inject the code and then run it.
+We create a new process in suspended mode in which we can inject the code and then run it.
 The important things we do here are:

 `CreateProcess`: creating new process in a suspended mode for the injection.